Depth of focus

-Depth of focus is a lens optics concept that measures the tolerance of placement of the image plane (the film plane in a camera) in relation to the lens.
+Depth of focus is a lens optics concept that measures the tolerance of placement of the image-capturing plane (the plane of an image sensor or a film in a camera) in relation to the lens.
 In a camera, depth of focus indicates the tolerance of the film's displacement within the camera and is therefore sometimes referred to as "lens-to-film tolerance".

 Depth of focus versus depth of field

-The phrase depth of focus is sometimes erroneously used to refer to the depth of field (DOF), which is the area in front of the lens in acceptable focus, whereas the true meaning of depth of focus refers to the zone behind the lens wherein the film plane or sensor is placed to produce an in-focus image.
+The phrase depth of focus is sometimes erroneously used to refer to depth of field (DOF), which is the object position range over which objects are acceptably focused on an image, whereas the depth of focus refers to the zone behind the lens wherein the film plane or image sensor is placed to produce an in-focus image.
+Depth of field depends on the focus distance, while depth of focus does not.

 Depth of focus can have two slightly different meanings.
-The first is the distance over which the image plane can be displaced while a single object plane remains in acceptably sharp focus; the second is the image-side conjugate of depth of field.
-With the first meaning, the depth of focus is symmetrical about the image plane; with the second, the depth of focus is greater on the far side of the image plane, though in most cases the distances are approximately equal.
+The first is the distance over which the image-capturing plane can be displaced while a single object plane remains on it with acceptably sharp focus; the second is the image-side conjugate of depth of field.
+With the first meaning, the depth of focus is symmetrical about the image plane; with the second, the depth of focus is slightly greater on the far side of the image plane.

-Where depth of field often can be measured in macroscopic units such as meters and feet, depth of focus is typically measured in microscopic units such as fractions of a millimeter or thousandths of an inch.
+While depth of field is generally measured in macroscopic units such as meters and feet, depth of focus is typically measured in microscopic units such as fractions of a millimeter or thousandths of an inch.
+In optometry depth of focus is usually measured in dioptres.

 The same factors that determine depth of field also determine depth of focus, but these factors can have different effects than they have in depth of field.
 Both depth of field and depth of focus increase with smaller apertures.
 For distant subjects (beyond macro range), depth of focus is relatively insensitive to focal length and subject distance, for a fixed f-number.
 In the macro region, depth of focus increases with longer focal length or closer subject distance, while depth of field decreases.